IT Support Caledon

 Under 15 Employees.
 Pay-as-You-Go IT Support

 Break-fix and project-based support billed hourly.
 No monthly commitment.
-Good for businesses that rarely have IT issues but want a reliable technician when something goes wrong.
+Good for a small Caledon firm that rarely has IT issues but wants a reliable technician when something goes wrong.

 15–50 Employees.
 Shared Help Desk + Monitoring

 A shared service plan that gives you access to our help desk team, remote monitoring, and security patching.
-Most issues resolved remotely within two hours.
-On-site dispatch included for hardware failures.
+Most issues resolved remotely.
+On-site dispatch to Caledon included for hardware failures.

 50+ Employees.
 Fully Managed IT